The Aku Trekker Pro is expensive, but worth the money for more ambitious adventures in rocky terrain in spring to

 Tough toe rand

-The Aku Trekker Pro hiking boots are nimble yet stable three-season hikers that stand out for their wonderful stability underfoot – if you have weaker ankles or tend to lose balance when the trail starts to tire you out, these boots will give you a supported feeling even when you’re testing yourself and covering big distances.
+The Aku Trekker Pro hiking boots are nimble yet stable three-season hikers that stand out for their wonderful stability underfoot – if you have weaker ankles or tend to lose balance when the trail starts to tire you out, these are some of the best women's hiking boots for you, and will give you a supported feeling even when you’re testing yourself and covering big distances.

 That said, there isn’t tons of padding around the ankle – if you’re used to more cushioning, you may want to pair these boots with thicker socks.
 That same lack of warm padding means these boots are best worn from spring to autumn.